-We and the selling shareholders are offering the shares of common stock described in this prospectus supplement through the underwriters named below.
+We are offering the shares of common stock described in this prospectus supplement through the underwriters named below.
 UBS Securities LLC is the representative of the underwriters and is the sole book-running manager of this offering.
-We and the selling securityholders have entered into an underwriting agreement with the representative.
+We have entered into an underwriting agreement with the representative.
 Subject to the terms and conditions of the underwriting agreement, each of the underwriters has severally agreed to purchase the number of shares of common stock listed next to its name in the following table: